minhanh811/minhanh811.github.io/_posts/2023-06-17-archiving-a-database.md

 # Step 3: Prepare for Data Restoration:

 Create a backup plan to ensure you have a secure copy of your archived CSV files.
 Consider off-site storage or redundant backups to mitigate the risk of data loss.
 Document the steps required to restore data from the CSV files back into the database.
-This may involve creating temporary tables, importing the data using COPY FROM, and transforming the CSV data as necessary.
+This may involve creating temporary tables, importing the data using `COPY FROM`, and transforming the CSV data as necessary.
 Test the restoration process in a non-production environment to verify its effectiveness and to become familiar with the steps involved.

 # Conclusion: